sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

                         default "300";
                     }

-                    leaf max-techsupports {
+                    leaf max-techsupport-size {
-                        description "Maximum number of Techsupport dumps, which can be present on the switch.
-                                     The oldest one will be deleted, when the the limit has already crossed this.
-                                     Disabled by default.
-Configure '0' to explicitly disable";
+                        description "A perentage value should be specified.
+                                    This signifies maximum Size to which /var/core directory can be grown until.
+                                    The actual value in bytes is calculate based on the available space in the filesystem hosting /var/core
+                                    When the limit is crossed, the older core files are incrementally deleted";
-                        type uint8;
+                        type uint8{
+                             range "0..100" {
+                                error-message "Can only be between 1 to 100"; }
+                        }
+                        default "10";
                     }

                     leaf core-usage {